datagrok-ai/public/help/access/databases.md

 **Database Manager** provides an interface for hierarchical browsing and managing of database objects.
 To access an object's context actions, right-click it.
 If you don't see a certain action, it may be due to insufficient permissions.
 Contact your Datagrok administrator for assistance.

 The **Context Panel**, which is located to the right of the **Database Manager**, helps you work with database objects.
 Whenever you click an object within the **Database Manager**, the **Context Panel** displays the object's properties and context actions.
 For example, when you click a table, the **Context Panel** lets you view the table's metadata, dynamically preview the table's contents, run queries, and access other relevant information and options.
-To learn more about the **Context Panel**, see [**Context Panel**](../datagrok/navigation.md#context-panel).
+To learn more about the **Context Panel**, see [Context Panel](../datagrok/navigation.md#context-panel).

 :::note developers